Marten River, Ontario

-Marten River is an unincorporated hamlet located in the municipality of Temagami, in the District of Nipissing, Ontario, Canada.
-The latest census 2005 puts the town population at 87.
-Marten River is considered the gateway to the Temagami area.
-It is named after the nearby river.
+Marten River is an unincorporated dispersed hamlet located in the municipality of Temagami, in the District of Nipissing, Ontario, Canada.
+The latest census 2005 puts the community's population at 87.
+It is named after the adjacent river.

+Marten River is considered the gateway to the Temagami area, and is home to the Marten River Provincial Park.
+Nearby is also the non-operating Kenny Forest Provincial Park.

 The main industry is mining, logging and outdoors tourism.

 The area has many good lakes for fishing including: Marten Lake, Ingall Lake, Olive Lake and Jumping Cariboo Lake off the old Ferguson Highway.

 Ontario Northland motor coaches stop at the Trapper Trading Post on the North Bay–Hearst route.